Trustroots/trustroots/docs/oAuth-apps.md

 ## Twitter

 [Trustroots](https://twitter.com/trustroots) account has two apps, production and dev.
-Mikael+Kasper has access.
+Kasper (and Mikael) have access.

 ## Facebook

 Two apps, production and dev.
-Mikael+Kasper has access to both.
+Kasper (and Mikael) have access to both.

 ## Github